Matías Manrique

-Matías Eduardo Manrique (born 1 November 1980, in Mendoza) was an Argentine football defender.
+Matías Eduardo Manrique (born 1 November 1980, in Mendoza) is an Argentine former football defender.

-He played for clubs like Independiente de Avellaneda, Peñarol or Chile's Ñublense.

 Club career

 Manrique started his professional playing career in 2001 with Independiente.
 He played for Arsenal de Sarandí between 2002 and 2004, when he returned to Independiente.

 In 2006 Manrique joined Uruguayan team Danubio and in 2007 he joined Peñarol where he was part of the squad that won the Clausura 2008 tournament.

+In 2010, Manrique joined Chilean club Ñublense from Argentino de Mendoza.

+His last clubs were Deportivo Maipú and Leonardo Murialdo.